WhatAShot/Electrocardio-Panorama/README.md

-# Electrocardio-Panorama
-Electrocardio Panorama: Synthesizing New ECG views with Self-supervision
+# The code of the paper *Electrocardio Panorama: Synthesizing New ECG views with Self-supervision*